Legacy Gift

 My mother liked writing wills.
 She redid hers repeatedly over her lifetime, mostly to tinker with various bequests after an addition to the extended family.
 She and her sister would huddle at the table with their lists, redividing the heirlooms inherited from their mother.

 Grandma, a school teacher with United Empire Loyalist roots, had moved west from Nova Scotia after World War I and married a novice farmer from Yorkshire, England.
 My other grandmother, my Ukrainian baba, came to Canada in 1901, married a man from her native village, and joined the throngs of peasant settlers developing prairie homesteads.
-Two hugely different women, representing such diverse strands of the Canadian story, they made me, I thought growing up, “exotic.”
+Two hugely different women, representing such diverse strands of the Canadian story.

 It should be no surprise that I ended up a historian of immigration and ethnicity at the University of Alberta.
 Or that when, in that capacity, I was invited to join the first Board of Trustees of the Canadian Museum of Immigration at Pier 21 as a crown corporation, I jumped at the chance.
 My eight years there were the most rewarding of my professional life.